Quantum-Accurate Conformational Stabilities and Vibrational Dynamics in Molecules and Proteins with Machine-Learned Force Fields: Methods

 \subsection{Infrared spectrum}

-20 independent 100 ps NVE trajectories with a 0.1 fs/step were used after 10 ps NVT equilibration.
+20 independent 100 ps NVE trajectories with a 0.2 fs/step were used after 10 ps NVT equilibration.
 The instantaneous dipole moment of the system was calculated at each step.
-The dipole moment vector, $\vec{\mu}(t)$, was obtained using the following equation:
+For fixed-charge MMFFs models and for partial‑charge‑predicting MLFF (SO3LR and AIMNet) models, the dipole moment vector, $\vec{\mu}(t)$, was obtained using the following equation:

 where $q_i$ is the charge of the $i$-th atom and $\vec{r}_i(t)$ is its position at time $t$.
+In MACE-POLAR-1, the molecular dipole moment was taken directly from model prediction.
+In the case of the polarizable AMOEBA force field, the total dipole moment was also used.
 The dipole moment autocorrelation function (ACF) was computed from the time series of dipole moments.
 The ACF, $C_{\mu}(t)$, is defined as:

 The IR spectrum was obtained by performing a Fourier transform of the dipole moment ACF.
 The power spectrum, $I(\omega)$, is given by: